History of Fayette County, Iowa,

 |First Land Entries

-recorded, was made by Horace BEMIS, who entered the northwest quarter of ne
+County, as recorded, was made by Horace Bemis, who entered the northwest quarter of ne

-the claim of William ORREAR and James BEATTY, and was the extreme northern limit
+the claim of William Orrear and James Beeatty, and was the extreme northern limit

-east half of southwest quarter of Section 17, Twp 92, Range 7 (Fairfield
+east half of southwest quarter of Section 17, Township 92, Range 7 (Fairfield

 Township 93, Range 8, July 9, 1849.
 Several other entries were made on the same

-entered the northeast quarter of Section 5, Twp 94, Range 9 (Windsor
+entered the northeast quarter of Section 5, Township 94, Range 9 (Windsor

 northeast quarter of Section 17, Dec 5, 1849.